1910 – Alice Stebbins Wells: First female police officer (LAPD) in the United States.

 2008 – Jennifer Grasso: First female LAPD SWAT officer.

-2012 – Jackie Lacey: First female (and African American) District Attorney for Los Angeles County.
+2012 – Jackie Lacey: First woman (and African American) District Attorney for Los Angeles County.

-2016 – Deirdre Fike: First female director of the FBI Los Angeles office.
+2016 – Deirdre Fike: First woman director of the FBI Los Angeles office.

 2017 – Anne Clark: First Latina promoted to rank of LAPD commander.

 2018 – Dorothy C. Kim: First Korean American appointed as a Justice of the Court of Appeal in California (Second District Court of Appeal in California).

 100 Years of Women in Law Enforcement: 1910-2010;